Brooklyn Technical High School: In popular culture

 The Brooklyn Tech Cheerleading Squad appeared in the 1988 Spike Lee film School Daze, and a video for the movie, entitled "Da Butt", was shot at Brooklyn Tech.

 Lee also used the first floor gymnasium as a shooting location for Jesus Shuttlesworth's, played by Ray Allen, Sportscenter preview in He Got Game..

 School interiors for the pilot episode of the 2013 series The Tomorrow People were filmed in Brooklyn Tech.
 (Subsequent episodes were filmed in Vancouver rather than New York City.)

 Brooklyn Tech was also used to film the FOX series Gotham.

+The Netflix series Grand Army is also loosely based on Brooklyn Tech.